aleris/typeid-kotlin/README.md

 data class Customer(override val id: CustomerId) : CustomerIdentifiable
 ```

-If the `@TypeIdPrefix` is present (on the entity or one of the interfaces) TypeId will use that.
+If the `@TypeIdPrefix` is present (on the entity or one of its interfaces) TypeId will use that.
 Note that the prefixes registered through the `TypeId` instance will take precedence
-over the ones defined in the entity.
+over the ones defined with annotations, you should use just one of the two methods to define prefixes.

 ### Customizing the UUID generator

-By default, the library uses the `UUIDv7` generator, but you can provide your own generator.
+By default, the library uses the `UUIDv7` generator, as per typeid specification,
+but you can provide your own generator.

 ```kotlin
 // use Java UUID random generator